How To Tell If A Dog Likes You

 Dog licking can be seen as annoying but it is in fact a good thing, as it’s a major sign of affection.
 Although is can be caused by the salty skin of us humans, more often than not, their lick is a sign of love for a new acquaintance.

 Owners will know their dogs the best, and will often be able to read when they are happy, sad or even unwell.
-If you’re ever worried about your owned or borrowed dog’s behaviour we can always recommend speaking to your local vet or premium members can always ring our 24/7 vet line, who are always happy to give advice.
+If you’re ever worried about your owned or borrowed dog’s behaviour we always recommend speaking to your local vet or premium members can always ring our 24/7 vet line, who are always happy to give advice.

 This article is for information only, and should never replace any advice, diagnosis or treatment from your veterinary surgeon.
 Always contact your local vet or out of hours vet without delay if you have any concerns about your dog.